 After three months of a strict diet to manage my gestational diabetes, it felt so strange to suddenly be free of carbohydrate concerns.
 From the moment I entered the hospital, my gestational diabetes only became a thing mentioned in passing.
 New nurses would come into the room and ask if I had any pregnancy complications.
 I would reply that I had gestational diabetes, and then they were onto the next item in my computerized chart.
 It was so strange.
 This was a condition I had lived with and regulated so carefully for weeks and once I was in the hospital, gestational diabetes was reduced to an item on a checklist.
 I was admitted to the hospital on a Monday night and was hooked up to an IV, which delivered any necessary nourishment without any need to worry about my gestational diabetes.

-After a very long day awaiting for any sign of labor after receiving cytotec and pitocin and a constrant stream of IV fluids, I was overjoyed to get a green light to eat real food on Tuesday night.
-I asked if I should check my blood sugar or limit my carbohydrate intake and was told that neither of those things were necessary.
+After a very long day waiting for any sign of labor after receiving Cytotec and Pitocin and a constant stream of IV fluids, I was overjoyed to get a green light to eat real food on Tuesday night.
+I asked if I should check my blood sugar or limit my carbohydrate intake and was told that neither of those things was necessary.
 Feeling quite shocked, I pushed a little further and asked if it was ok for me to eat fast food.
 Again, the nurse explained that I could eat whatever I was in the mood for.
 I knew exactly what I was in the mood for: a Burger King Whopper with fries and a Coke.
 That night, Rob and I feasted without giving my blood sugar any more thought than a passing glance.
 It was the most fast food I had eaten in three months and it was glorious.

 The Post-Baby Follow Up Glucose Test